-During the certification, the operation will form an LGBTQ group that produces an action plan.
-RFSL’s trainers support the LGBTQ group in the work with investigating opportunities, norms and risks in the operation, and in formulating efforts for a continued work.
+During the certification, the operation will form an LGBTQI group that produces an action plan.
+RFSL’s trainers support the LGBTQI group in the work with investigating opportunities, norms and risks in the operation, and in formulating efforts for a continued work.

 The certification process has a clear start and finish, but it builds the foundation for a work that will continue long after the operation has received its certificate.

-- the employees in the operation should have an increased knowledge about LGBTQ, norms and the consequences of norms on the health and environment of LGBTQ people.
+- the employees in the operation should have an increased knowledge about LGBTQI, norms and the consequences of norms on the health and environment of LGBTQI people.

-- the operation should have started a work for change for an open and inclusive working environment, and a welcoming reception of visitors, from an LGBTQ perspective.
+- the operation should have started a work for change for an open and inclusive working environment, and a welcoming reception of visitors, from an LGBTQI perspective.

-- Introductory and concluding meeting with management, HR, union and the convenor of the LGBTQ group that the operation has formed
+- Introductory and concluding meeting with management, HR, union and the convenor of the LGBTQI group that the operation has formed

 - 4 half-day training sessions with all the operation’s staff

-- 2 workshops with the operation’s LGBTQ group (5-10 people that have been strategically chosen)
+- 2 workshops with the operation’s LGBTQI group (5-10 people that have been strategically chosen)

 - Guidance in the work of investigating norms and risks in the operation and in producing an action plan for continued work